hyknn/proofhub-electron/README.md

 # About

-Unofficial client for Proofhub Project Planning Software providing a native Linux desktop experince and some additional features.
+Unofficial client for Proofhub providing a native Linux desktop experince and some additional features.

 ## Disclaimer